moov-io/watchman/docs/methodology/index.md

 4. Address prefix blocks for address-only queries.
 5. Searches with ≤100 candidates skip the admission queue; larger searches take `SEARCH_MAX_IN_FLIGHT`.

 Empty type under a known source with no entities of that type returns nothing.
-Empty `type=` selects the all-types partition for that source.
+Empty `type=` selects the all-types partition for that source (slower). `type` is not required; send it so GET person/business fields are read and the search stays in one partition.
+A wrong type can miss the hit.

 ## Measured results